Gradable and Non-gradable Adjectives

 A gradable adjective can be used with "grading adverbs" that vary the adjective's grade or intensity.
 Look at these examples:

-a little, dreadfully, extremely, fairly, hugely, immensely, intensely, rather, reasonably, slightly, unusually, very
+fairly, hugely, immensely, intensely, rather, reasonably, slightly, unusually, very

 angry, big, busy, clever, cold, deep, fast, friendly, good, happy, high, hot, important, long, popular, rich, strong, tall, warm, weak, young

 "Gradable adjectives" are also called "qualitative adjectives".
 "Grading adverbs" are also called "submodifiers".